PyMVPA/PyMVPA/doc/source/tutorial.rst

 The most important information for a classification analysis, besides the data, are the so-called :term:`label`\s assigned to the samples, since they define the model that should be learned by a :term:`classifier`, and serve as target values to assess the prediction accuracy.
-The datasets stores these labels in its collection of sample attributes, and they can be accessed by the attribute name, either through the collection, or via a shortcut.
+The dataset stores these labels in its collection of sample attributes, and they can be accessed by the attribute name, either through the collection, or via a shortcut.